>

 After an hour of trying to gain the ridge, we headed back close to the crest.
 By then the mist had cleared, and we found an easy way up.
 From there we plodded along a broad ridge to the summit, taking in a few ups and downs along the way.

 The first high point had a summit register, but the true high point (116323) was further on.
 Much of the views were obscured by clouds, but on the upside were the rainbows.
-From the summit it was a long plod back on good trails to Wall Lake and the parking lot.
+From the summit, it was a long plod back on good trails to Wall Lake and the parking lot.

-For some reason -- because of the ups and downs? – Alan Kane says the height gain is 1300 m.
-In reality it's less than 900 m.
-In 2012, we returned to climb both Akamina Ridge and Forum Peak using the hiking route.
+Postscript: In 2012, we returned to climb both Akamina Ridge and Forum Peak using the hiking route.

 KML and GPX Tracks